irhum/R2Plus1D-PyTorch/README.md

 ### Training in general

-This repository is designed for the ResNet to be trained on any dataset of videos in general, using the VideoDataloader from dataloader.py .
+This repository is designed for the ResNet to be trained on any dataset of videos in general, using the VideoDataloader class from dataset.py .
 It expects the videos to be arranged in a directory -> [train/val] folders -> [class_label] folders (one for each class) -> videos (the files themselves).

 Forks and fixes of this repo are highly welcome!